CeeThinwa/knowledge-hub/book/blending_the_4.md

 Text can be tricky because printed text (PDFs and scans) or text that is handwritten need to be

 * converted to photo,
-* read using OCR and computer-vision technology,
+* read using OCR and computer vision models,
 * converted to string, then
 * fed back into the NLP ML system as raw data